ARTICLE 1

-By Joan Apter L.M.T.
+By Joan Apter, Aromacologist

 Medical research brings us ever closer to our basic desire to live long and healthy lives.
 As we study the lifestyles of the communities where longevity is the norm, such as the people of Hunzaland in the Himalayan mountains, the Georgian people of the Caucasus Mountain region of Russia and the Tarahumara Indians of Central America, we find some clues.